Amanda Vincent: Research

-Vincent was the first person to study seahorses underwater, the first to document the extensive trade in these fishes, and the first to initiate a seahorse conservation project.
-Her work has received many awards and commendations.
-Vincent is consulted on marine management and policy issues.
-She is chair of the IUCN SSC Seahorse, Pipefish and Seadragon Group.
-She is the marine representative on the IUCN's International Red List Committee and is the chair of its Marine Conservation Committee.
-From 2000 to 2004, she chaired the Syngnathid Working Group for the 182-nation Convention on the International Trade in Endangered Species (CITES).
-Project Seahorse played a pivotal role in the landmark CITES decision to begin regulating international trade in marine fishes.
+Vincent's early work was revolutionary in the field, as she was the first person to conduct underwater studies of seahorses, the first to document extensive seahorse trade, and the first to initiate a seahorse conservation project.
+Vincent has received many awards and commendations for her work, and has acted as a specialized consultant for marine management guidelines and policy issues in her field.

+Vincent currently serves as the chair of the IUCN SSC Seahorse, Pipefish and Seadragon Group, and her expertise has led her to be both the marine representative of the IUCN's International Red List Committee and the chair of its Marine Conservation Committee.
+From 2000 to 2004, she also chaired the Syngnathid Working Group for the 182-nation Convention on the International Trade in Endangered Species (CITES).
+Project Seahorse, led by Vincent, also played a pivotal role in the landmark CITES decision to begin regulating international trade in marine fishes.
 In addition, Vincent has held special responsibility for coastal species as a member of the steering committee of the IUCN Species Survival Commission.